 When I lived in Park Slope apartments for sale in the best school districts sold within hours for cash only.
 People literally showed up to open houses with offer letters ready to go.

 Brooklyn is effectively chopped into pieces- Williamsburg is connected via the Williamsburg Bridge and the J, M, Z subway lines.
-Greenpoint is connected via the L and G lines; and Brooklyn Heights, Park Slope, and the rest of Brooklyn are served by the Brooklyn Bridge and a tangle of other subway lines.
+Greenpoint is connected via the L and G lines.
+Brooklyn Heights, Park Slope, and the rest of Brooklyn are served by the Brooklyn Bridge and a tangle of other subway lines.
 Each neighborhood has its own personality and restaurant/bar scene.

 Things to Do in Brooklyn